 It was one of the cheapest brands in our survey and still delivered on quality.
 They were found to be light, good at standing the test of time, and full of useful pockets.
 The brand also makes large suitcases, but we didn't survey about these.

-On the Cabin Max website, a good number of its cabin bags are on sale up to around a third off the average price.
-Debenhams and Mountain Warehouse are running similar deals.
+Cabin Max has just launched its Black Friday on its website where a good number of its cabin bags are on sale for up to a third off the average price.
+Debenhams and Mountain Warehouse are running similar deals, and a couple of products are now on sale on its Amazon store.

 Survey customer score: cabin bags: 86%